Two classes of organization principle: quantum/topological phase transitions meet complete/in-complete devil staircases and their experimental realizations: Implications on cold atom experiments and 4d or 5d Kitaev materials with SOC.

+Unfortunately, the RFHM Eq.\ref{rhgeneral} can only be reached in the strong coupling limit where the heating issues remain serious in the current cold atom experiments.
+Now, we turn its more promising applications in the strongly correlated 4d or 5d materials with strong SOC.

+{\sl 2.
+Implications on 4d or 5d materials: the effects of the DM term leading to the IC-SkX-y phase }

+In the so called 5d-orbital Kitaev materials such $ A_2 Ir O_3 $ with $ A=Na_2, Li_2 $ or more recent 4d-orbital materials $ \alpha-Ru Cl_3 $, so far, only Zig-Zag phase or an IC-SkX phase were observed experimentally \cite{kitaevlattice,kitaevlattice1,kitaevlattice2}, no quantum spin liquids ( QSLs ) have been found.
+For example, an IC-SkX phase with the ordering wavevector $ \vec{q}=(0,0,q), q= \pi + \delta, \delta \sim 0.14 \pi $ lying along the orthorhombic $ \vec{a} $ axis was also detected on 3d hyperhoneycomb iridates $\alpha,\beta,\gamma$-Li$_2$IrO$_3$ by resonant magnetic X-ray diffractions \cite{kitaevlattice,kitaevlattice1,kitaevlattice2}.

-Naively, due to its microscopic bosonic nature, the RFHM Eq.\ref{rhgeneral} may not be useful to describe the magnetism in so called Kitaev materials such as Iridates or Osmates \cite{spinliquid}.
-However, as shown in \cite{rh}, the RFHM can be expanded as Heisenberg- ferromagnetic Kitaev \cite{kit}- Dzyaloshinskii-Moriya (DM) \cite{dm1} form with a dominant FM Kitave term which is indeed the case in these materials.
-Of course, the FM Kitave sign in these materials originates from the Hunds rules instead of the spinor bosonic nature of the underlying microscopic models.
+The IC-SkX-y phase of the 2d RFHM Eq.1 are quite similiar to the IC-SkX phase detected in these Kitaev materials.
+Naively, due to its microscopic bosonic nature, the RFHM Eq.\ref{rhgeneral} may not be useful to describe the magnetism in these so called Kitaev materials such as Iridates or Osmates \cite{SLrev1}.
+However, as shown in \cite{rh}, the RFHM along the diagonal line $ \alpha=\beta $ can be written as the Heisenberg- ferromagnetic Kitaev \cite{kit}-Dzyaloshinskii-Moriya (DM) form.